j5155/Documentation/src/pid/heading.md

 ## Input Tuned Values

 1. Open the `FConstants` class and navigate to the `static{}` block.
-2. Then, on a new line, add `FollowerConstants.drivePIDFCoefficients = new CustomFilteredPIDFCoefficients(P,I,D,T,F);`, with `P`, `I`, `D`, `T`, and `F` being the values you tuned for and inputted into FTC Dashboard.
+2. Then, on a new line, add `FollowerConstants.headingPIDFCoefficients = new CustomPIDFCoefficients(P,I,D,F);`, with `P`, `I`, `D`, and `F` being the values you tuned for and inputted into FTC Dashboard.

 Note: In Step 2, you only need to make a new line if you are not using the quickstart, otherwise, you can just modify the line that already does this.

 ---